February 27th 2015, Doha, Qatar

 Why I love Islamic Art:

-- arcades reflecting their infinite beauty in the water mirrors
+- arcades reflecting their infinite beauty in water mirrors.

-After visiting the second floor I ate a pomegranate feta humus and others salad that came with a lovely refreshing minty water – tea with lemon and mint – very sweet and refreshing and had a thick mango fresh juice.
+After visiting the second floor I ate a pomegranate feta humus and others salad that came with a lovely drink – tea with lemon and mint – very sweet and refreshing and had a thick mango fresh juice.

-From the restaurant and from the suspended bridges on each floors you can see the new area of the city, the tall and modern skyscrapers and the water.
+From the restaurant and from the suspended bridges on each floors you can see the new area of the city, the tall and modern skyscrapers and the waters of the Bay.

-I left the museum to walk by the water and see the lights of the new city turning on at dusk, then I went back for the fourth floor.
+I left the museum to walk by the water and see the lights of the new city turning on at dusk, then I went back to the fourth floor.

-The Museum has many interesting activities for all ages such as calligraphy, so I will be following their website.
+The Museum has many interesting activities for all ages such as calligraphy classes.

 I am back home after stopping by at the corner store Al Falaq to buy some food.
-While I was downloading the pictures I put some chicken with tomatoes in the oven and prepared some corn.
 I cook everyday and I am comfortable in my new home.